rjmcginness/medguardian_demo/README.md

   <li>Visualization of all active medication</li>
   <li>Visualization of that day's medication</li>
   <li>Assignment and modification of administration times for each medication</li>
-  <li>HIPPA-compliant SMS reminders to that medication is due
+  <li>HIPPA-compliant SMS reminders that medication is due
     <ul>
       <li>Alerts based on user-chosen administration times</li>
     </ul>